More (Vitamin C album)

 More is the second studio album released by pop singer Vitamin C in 2001.
 The album was not as successful as Vitamin C's previous eponymous album both in terms of chart positions and sales, peaking at number 122 on the Billboard 200 albums chart.

+The album was preceded by the single "The Itch", which peaked at number six in Australia.
+The second single, "As Long as You're Loving Me" was also included on the 2001 soundtrack to the comedy film See Spot Run.
+"I Know What Boys Like" is a cover of the 1980s band the Waitresses.
 Like her debut, the Japanese version of the album contains a bonus track, "This Summer I".

-"I Know What Boys Like" is a cover of the 1980s band The Waitresses.
-The track was penciled as the album's third single, yet never materialized after Elektra Records abandoned promotion of the project.

-The second single, "As Long as You're Loving Me" was also included on the 2001 soundtrack to the comedy film See Spot Run.